Emilyhugs/django-NightThoughts/README.md

 I created the ERD with ([Lucid.app](https://www.lucid.app)).
 ![ERD](static/images/model-databases.png)

+I actually updated the thought model to include a mood category because I wanted the website to be responsive to the user's moods.

 ![Computer & Mobile phone Wireframe](static/images/NightThoughts.png)
 - **Design Rationale:**
   - The layout emphasises simplicity and readability, with Bootstrap 5 providing a responsive design.
 I didn't want there to be any features that would engage the user too much and distract them from sleep.